accounts-payable icon

 Provide the exact name you use on your income tax return.

-Individuals who have changed their last name without informing the Social Security Administration should use their first name, last name per their Social Security card, and new last name.
+Individuals who have changed their last name without informing the Social Security Administration should use their first name, last name on their Social Security card, and new last name.

-Per form W9 instructions, ITIN applicants should “enter your individual name as it was entered on your Form W-7 application, line 1a.
+An ITIN is an IRS individual taxpayer identification number.
+Per form W-9 instructions, ITIN applicants should “enter your individual name as it was entered on your Form W-7 application, line 1a.
 This should also be the same as the name you entered on the Form 1040 you filed with your Application.”

 If this Form W-9 is for a joint account (other than an account maintained by a foreign financial institution (FFI)), list first, and then circle, the name of the person or entity whose number you entered in Part I of Form W-9.
 If you are providing Form W-9 to an FFI to document a joint account, each holder of the account that is a U.S. person must provide a Form W-9.